CREATE TABLE ... LIKE to create an empty

 the current SQL mode is different from the mode in effect when

 the original table was created, the table definition might be

-considered invalid for the new mode and the statement will
+considered invalid for the new mode, and the statement fails.

 CREATE TABLE ...
 LIKE, the destination

 table preserves generated column information from the original

 CREATE TABLE ...
 LIKE does not preserve any

 DIRECTORY table options that were specified for the